 |Pole Level 2||Increasing pole vocabulary.

-Learning to invert and working on upside down shapes.
+Learning to invert and working on upside down and genie shapes.

 |Pole Level 1 completion.|